 Azerbaijan, Baku, Sept.
 11 / Trend A.Badalova /

-  According to BP, the proven oil reserves of Azerbaijan amounted to 7 billion barrels as of early 2011.
-Oil production in the country amounted to 1.037 million bpd in 2010.
+According to BP, Azerbaijan's proven oil reserves amounted to 7 billion barrels as of early 2013.
+Oil production in the country amounted to 0.872 million bpd in 2012.

-  The main volume of oil produced in Azerbaijan falls to the offshore field Azeri-Chirag-Guneshli.
-This area produces Azeri Light oil with a sulfur content of 0.15 percent (35 degrees API).
+The main volume of oil produced in Azerbaijan falls on Azeri-Chirag-Guneshli offshore fields block.
+This block produces Azeri Light oil with a sulfur content of 0.15 percent (35 degrees API).

 Participants of the project to develop Azeri-Chirag-Guneshli are: BP (operator - 35.83 percent), Chevron (11.27 percent), Inpex (10.96 percent), AzACG (11.6 percent), Statoil (8.56 percent), Exxon (8 percent), TPAO (6.75 percent), Itocu (4.3 percent) and ONGC Videsh (2.72 percent).